 Controversial file-sharing site The Pirate Bay usually plays host to music and movies.
 But now the site's creators are working on a new download section that will allow users to freely distribute files a 3D printer can translate into real-life objects, from mugs to toothbrushes to toys.
 But how, exactly, does a 3D printer work?
 And is it really the next battleground for online copyright?

-It's a form of manufacturing that takes three-dimensional image files and "prints" them into physical objects using a variety of materials, typically plastic.
+What does a 3D printer do?It's a form of manufacturing that takes three-dimensional image files and "prints" them into physical objects using a variety of materials, typically plastic.
 The printers themselves are usually "a little larger than a hat box," says Reggie Ugwu at Complex, though they do come in larger sizes.
 Image files can be created from programs such as Google SketchUp, AutoCad, and Adobe Illustrator to be sent to a 3D printer through a USB connection — just like you would a normal document.

-Essentially, it prints out the object "layer by layer," says Ugwu, "similar to the way a printer creates text and images line by line."
+How does it "print" an object?Essentially, it prints out the object "layer by layer," says Ugwu, "similar to the way a printer creates text and images line by line."
 It's an "additive process," says Tony Hoffman at PC Mag.
 Unlike sawing or sanding, which are subtractive processes, the 3D-printer builds an object "from scratch."
 If you're printing a plastic figurine, for example, the "ink" would be melted plastic poured through an extruder and built up one thin cross-section at a time.
 It's time-consuming: The printing process can take anywhere from a few minutes to a few hours.

-They don't come cheap.
+How much does a 3D printer typically cost?They don't come cheap.
 The smallest commercial units available today cost upwards of $1,000, with the highest quality models fetching much more.

-Anyone, really.
+Who uses them?Anyone, really.
 Architects often use them to produce scaled-down models of building units, and artists are known to use them to produce works of art.
 One enterprising orthopedic surgeon used a 3D printer recently to make replicas of a patient's bones in preparation for surgery — saving his hospital thousands of dollars.

-Soon enough.
+And you'll be able to download 3D image files from Pirate Bay?Soon enough.
 "We believe that the next step in copying will be made from digital form into physical form.
 It will be physical objects.
 Or as we decided to call them: Physibles," the site's proprietors wrote in a blog post.
 Anyone can upload, share, and download designs for toys (or one day even shoes) directly from the Pirate Bay website.

-It might not be.
+Is this really the next frontier for copyright?It might not be.
 With its entrance into the world of 3D printables, the website "might not actually break copyright laws," says Nick Bilton the The New York Times.
 According to old copyright rules, recreating an object considered "useful" is not a violation of the law, whereas recreating an object that's "purely aesthetic" — like a piece of art — is.
 Thus, a "useful object may be patentable," but copyright is a different area of the law altogether.